aplteam/Tatin/docs/PublishingPackages.md

 Once you have chosen a group name, and published a package with that group name to the [principal Tatin Registry](https://tatin.dev "Link to tatin.dev"), you are advised to create a "home page" for that group.
 Use that for anything useful like background, motivation, contact details, whatever.

-When a group is listed in a browser , the name of a group is converted into a link to that home page.
+When a group is listed in a browser, the name of a group is converted into a link to that home page.

-Of course group-related home pages do not always make sense, therefore by default they are not active; see `GroupHomePages` in the INI file.
+Of course, group-related home pages do not always make sense, therefore by default they are not active; see `GroupHomePages` in the INI file.

 ### The name